 In general, the upper portions of site bedrock (Lakeview Mountain Tonalite) are anticipated to have a moderate to very difficult rippability utilizing heavy duty conventional earth moving equipment.
-Based on seismic refraction lines conducted just outside the project boundaries but within the subject bedrock, excavation difficulty of these materials increases with depth.
+Based on seismic refraction lines, excavation difficulty of these materials increases with depth.
 Blasting should be anticipated as non-rippable bedrock materials have been identified within the depth of the design cut.
-In general, the subsurface data collected indicates that the bedrock materials can be generally classified into three zones of rippability (rippable, marginally rippable, and nonrippable).
-Seismic refraction data is summarized below, and the locations of the seismic lines are depicted on the Geotechnical Map (Sheet 2).
+In general, the subsurface data collected indicates that the bedrock materials can be generally classified into three zones of rippability (rippable, marginally rippable, and non-rippable).
+Seismic refraction data is summarized below and the locations of the seismic lines are depicted on the Geotechnical Map (Sheet 2).